How to Start an HVAC Business in 2026: The Complete Guide

 Underpricing

-This is number one for a reason.
-New owners set prices low to win work, then discover that "busy" and "profitable" are different things.
-If you're running six calls a day and still struggling to pay bills, your pricing is wrong.
+Number one for a reason.
+New owners set prices low to win work, then learn that "busy" and "profitable" are different things.
+If you run six calls a day and still struggle to pay bills, your pricing is wrong.
 Raise your rates.
-You'll lose some price-shoppers and replace them with better customers who value quality.
+You will lose some price-shoppers and replace them with better customers.

 Skipping Maintenance Agreements

-We covered this above, but it bears repeating.
-HVAC companies without a maintenance agreement program have no recurring revenue and no predictable schedule.
-Every customer who walks away without an agreement is future revenue you're leaving on the table.
+HVAC companies without a maintenance program have no recurring revenue and no predictable schedule.
+Every customer who walks away without an agreement is future revenue left on the table.

 Ignoring the Business Side

-You became an HVAC tech because you like fixing things, not because you love bookkeeping.
-But ignoring your finances, taxes, and business metrics isn't an option.
-Set aside two hours every week — Friday afternoon works well — to review your numbers, send overdue invoices, and plan next week's schedule.
-If accounting makes your eyes glaze over, hire a bookkeeper for $200–$400/month.
-It's cheaper than an IRS or CRA penalty.
+You became an HVAC tech because you like fixing things, not bookkeeping.
+But ignoring your finances, taxes, and metrics is not an option.
+Set aside two hours every week, Friday afternoon works well, to review numbers, send overdue invoices, and plan next week.
+If accounting makes your eyes glaze over, hire a bookkeeper for $200 to $400 a month.
+Cheaper than an IRS penalty.

 Growing Too Fast

-The takeaway: Most HVAC business failures aren't caused by bad technical work.
-They're caused by bad business decisions.
-Respect the business side as much as you respect the technical side.
+The takeaway: Most HVAC failures are not caused by bad technical work.
+They are caused by bad business decisions.
+Respect the business side as much as the technical side.

 Seasonal Planning: Surviving the Slow Months